 Where To Find Rosca De Reyes In LA

 Did you think the winter holiday season was over?
 Haha.
-Sunday is Three Kings Day also known as Epiphany, a "Christian feast day that celebrates the revelation of God incarnate as Jesus Christ," according to Wikipedia.
+Monday, January 6, is Three Kings Day also known as Epiphany, a "Christian feast day that celebrates the revelation of God incarnate as Jesus Christ," according to Wikipedia.
 In Western Christianity, the feast commemorates the day when the magi (aka the Three Wise Men) showed up in Bethlehem to bring gold, frankincense and myrrh to the baby Jesus.
-Full Disclosure: I know nothing about this holiday, as I know nothing about most holidays that involve Jesus Christ, but I know that I like to eat.
-And on Kings Day, people eat a round cake known as rosca de reyes (kings' bread).
+To celebrate Kings Day, people eat a round cake known as rosca de reyes (aka kings' bread).

-Shaped like a ring or a crown, this large, bready cake is decorated with figs, quinces, cherries and other dried and candied fruits.
+Shaped like a crown or a ring, a rosca de reyes is studded with figs, quinces, cherries and other dried and candied fruits.
 It also contains a figurine of the baby Jesus.
-Whoever gets the slice with the toy in it has to care for the baby until February 2, el día de Candelaria (aka the Day of the Candles), when they host a feast, preferably with tamales and atole (a warm, corn-based drink sometimes made with chocolate), on February 2, the Day of the Candles.
+Whoever gets the slice with the figurine in it has to care for the baby until February 2, el día de Candelaria (aka the Day of the Candles), when they host a feast, preferably with tamales and atole (a warm, corn-based drink sometimes made with chocolate), for family and friends.

 Try a Northgate Gonzalez Market.
-Its 40 Southern California locations sell more than 60,000 rosca de reyes each year.
+Its 41 Southern California locations sell more than 70,000 rosca de reyes each year.
 They start selling the original, small rosca just before Thanksgiving.
 About a week before Christmas, they start selling the cakes in four sizes, and two varieties: original and filled.
-This year's fillings are guayaba and cheese or pineapple and cajeta.
-(You'll need to pre-order the filled cakes but you can pick up an original recipe, medium size rosca de reyes, the most popular version, on the fly.
+This year's filling is guayaba and cheese.
+You'll need to pre-order the filled rosca but you can pick up an original recipe, medium size rosca de reyes, the most popular version, on the fly.
 Get one ASAP because Northgate stops selling the cake a few days after January 6.
 (BTWFYI Northgate puts five baby Jesus figurines in their large rosca, three in their medium and one in their small.)

 You could also pick up a rosca de reyes at any of the 12 locations of La Monarca, which stretch from Santa Monica to Pico Rivera.
 The homegrown bakery chain makes the cake from scratch using candied cactus, cookie crust and walnuts.
 You can get it in two sizes.